NuGet/Home/proposed/2021/BulkRestoreCoordination.md

         string Name { get; }

         /// <summary>
-        /// Whether the source needs to do some work that could lead to a nomination.
+        /// Whether the source needs to do some work that could lead to a nomination. <br/>
-        /// This method may be called frequently, so it should be very efficient.
+        /// Called frequently, so it should be very efficient.
         /// </summary>
-        bool HasPendingNomination();
+        bool HasPendingNomination { get; }

         /// <summary>
-        /// NuGet calls this method to wait on a potential nomination.
+        /// NuGet calls this method to wait on a potential nomination. <br/>
-        /// If the project has no pending restore data, it will return a completed task.
+        /// If the project has no pending restore data, it will return a completed task. <br/>
-        /// Otherwise, the task will be completed once the project nominates.
+        /// Otherwise, the task will be completed once the project nominates. <br/>
-        /// The task will be cancelled, if the source decide it no longer needs to nominate (for example: the restore state has no change)
+        /// The task will be cancelled, if the source decide it no longer needs to nominate (for example: the restore state has no change) <br/>
-        /// The task will be failed, if the source runs into a problem, so it cannot get correct data to nominate (for exammple: DT build failed)
+        /// The task will be failed, if the source runs into a problem, and it cannot get the correct data to nominate (for example: DT build failed) <br/>
         /// </summary>
         /// <param name="cancellationToken">Cancellation token.</param>
         Task WhenNominated(CancellationToken cancellationToken);